• Skip to primary navigation

 Note: This recipe is best served immediately and does not keep well overnight.
 If you will not be enjoying it all right after you make it, it is best to cut the recipe in half.

-Egg drop soup on a spoon over a bowl of soup.
+Egg drop soup on a large white spoon over a bowl of yellow soup in a white bowl.

 Feeling inspired to make this dish at home?
-You might also like to try one of these great soups next!
+You might also like to try one of these great soup recipes next!

 ★ Did you make this recipe?
 Please give it a star rating below!★